-Updated March 2021: the Apollo Phantom Ludicrous earns a spot on our fastest electric scooters leaderboard.
+Updated June 2021: the NAMI Burn-E (Viper) earns a spot on our fastest electric scooters leaderboard.

 We live in an unprecedented time, when much of the world enjoys unregulated access to ridiculously fast electric scooters.
 Every month, newer, faster, extreme scooters arrive within grasp of scooter-loving mortals like us.
 This is a period of time that’s likely to pass by almost as quickly as the scooters themselves.
 So if you’re going to choose one, it may be best to get it done in 2021.